canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 signing the model assertion:

  - The model assertion must state the account-id of the Brand SSO account in the brand-id and the authority-id fields.
  - The model assertion must be signed by a key generated under the Brand SSO account, and it must be registered.

 Also note:

- - The model’s store field’s value must be the brand store ID.
+ - The `store` field value must be the Brand Store ID.
- - The model’s model field’s value must be registered in the Serial Vault.
+ - The `model` field value must be registered in the Serial Vault.
  - The model must have `“classic”: true`
  - If the classic image has a gadget snap, it must be mentioned in the model: